THE BCCAT 2024 VIRTUAL ANNUAL CONFERENCE

 Modern Adjudication: Practical Tools and Techniques

-Join us November 5th & 6th from 8:15am to 16:45pm as leaders in the administrative justice community deliver dynamic, practical, and interactive sessions.
+On November 5th & 6th from 8:15am to 16:45pm, leaders in the administrative justice community delivered dynamic, practical, and interactive sessions.

 Learn new skills and improve established practices in all areas of the administrative justice process while completing 15.75 CPD credits.